-Since 2008 I have blogged about aerial wildland firefighting.
-I am not a firefighter nor am I a pilot, just an interested bystander.
-Join me here as I write about the aircraft and the pilots, working with the aid of support operations, who fight wildland fires from the sky in support of fire crews on the ground.
+I have blogged about aerial wildland firefighting since 2009.
+I am not a firefighter and am not a pilot, just an interested bystander who wants to learn more and share what I learn here.
+Join me here as I blog on the aircraft and the pilots who fight wildland fires from the air in support of crews on the ground.
 I also blog on concerns affecting fire crews on the ground as well as other aviation and meteorology issues.
 Learn what it takes to do jobs that are staffed by the best of the best.

 Neptune Aviation P2V Neptune drops phos-chek on the 2007 WSA Complex Fire